collabnix/community/README.md

-# Welcome to Collabnix Community Repository
+# Welcome DevOps Engineers !

 This repository is built by the community, for the community.
 It defines the journey for all new Devops folks who want to get started with DevOps tools and Technologies